MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 Microsoft Teams allows you to automate simple and repetitive tasks in a conversation.
 You can build a command bot that can respond to simple commands sent in chats with Adaptive Cards.
 You can create a command bot template in Teams Toolkit that responds to chat commands by displaying UI using an Adaptive Card.
 This enables users to send messages in Teams and your app can provide a response as required.

 The command bot template is built using the TeamsFx SDK, which provides a simple set of functions over the Microsoft Bot Framework to implement the scenario.
-Command bot can be used in different scenarios such as checking ticket status, and retrieve help information.
+Command bot can be used in different scenarios such as checking ticket status and retrieve help information.

 :::image type="content" source="../../../assets/images/command-bot-teams/commandbot-flowchart1.png" alt-text="Screenshot of creating command bot app with adaptive card flow chart." lightbox="../../../assets/images/command-bot-teams/commandbot-flowchart1.png":::